streamlit/docs/content/streamlit-cloud/manage-your-app/edit-your-app.md

 # Edit your app

 You can edit your app from any development environment of your choice.
 Community Cloud will monitor your repository and automatically copy any file changes you commit.
-You will immediately see the changes reflected in your deployed app for most changes (such as edits to your app's Python files).
+You will immediately see commits reflected in your deployed app for most changes (such as edits to your app's Python files).

 Community Cloud also makes it easy to skip the work of setting up a development environment.
 With a few simple clicks, you can configure a development environment using GitHub Codespaces.

 ## Edit your app with GitHub Codespaces

 Spin up a cloud-based development environment for your deployed app in minutes.
-You can see your app running live in your codespace to enjoy experimenting in a safe, sandboxed environment.
+You can run your app your codespace to enjoy experimenting in a safe, sandboxed environment.
 When you are done editing your code you can commit your changes to your repo or just leave them in your codespace to return to later.

-### Create a GitHub Codespace for your deployed app
+### Create a codespace for your deployed app

 1. From your workspace at <a href="https://share.streamlit.io" target="_blank">share.streamlit.io</a>, click the overflow icon (<i style={{ verticalAlign: "-.25em" }} className={{ class: "material-icons-sharp" }}>more_vert</i>) next to your app.
 Click "**Edit**."